The Waltherian Tradition of Ministry (Part I)

 Why the Apostolic Succession Debate Matters (Rev. Heath R. Curtis)

 C. F. W. Walther (1811-1877) was first President of the Lutheran Church-Missouri Synod.
-It is contended here that Walther’s formal doctrine of ministry in the Church – what I refer to as the “Waltherian tradition” – has been faithfully preserved in the doctrinal literature of the LCMS.
+It is contended here that Walther’s formal doctrine of ministry in the Church – what I refer to as the “Waltherian tradition” – has been authentically preserved in the doctrinal literature of the LCMS.
 The Waltherian tradition comprises the following points, or affirmative theses:

 - Christ gave the Office of the Keys (in the words of the Small Catechism, the authority to forgive the sins of the repentant, or “loose”; and withhold forgiveness from the unrepentant, or “bind”) to the Church, to be effectively used by the governing body consisting either of laity and clergy or laity alone (e.g. lay voters’ assembly of a congregation, Consistory)